asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 Any changes in the settings are automatically applied and safed in the FABI device.
 The configurations are retained even if the FABI system is disconnected from the USB cable or power supply.

-### Assigning the button functions ("ACTIONS" Tab)
+### *ACTIONS Tab*: Assigning Button Functions

 In the *ACTIONS Tab*, different functions (actions) can be assigned to (up to) 8 buttons.
 Possible actions include various mouse clicks, mouse movements, operation of the mouse scroll wheel or keyboard keys.
 You can change the action for a desired button by clicking the underlined (currently active) action next to the button name - see red square in Figure 4.1.
-Then, a pop-up window appears where the desired action category and the desired action can be selected. *Note:* If more than 8 buttons are needed, several FABI modules can be operated in parallel.
+Then, a pop-up window appears where the desired action category and the desired action can be selected. ***Note:*** If more than 8 buttons are needed, several FABI modules can be operated in parallel.

 ![Abbildung4.1](./Bilder/ENabb4.svg)